 Yet, while the world watched in rapture, Joshua Levi stood apart, having seen this hour from afar.
 He had prepared his entire life for what was about to unfold, knowing that this spectacle of pride was but the onset of far more insidious and far-reaching.
 He knew too that he must prepare himself to take his stand at the appointed time.

-Chapter 1 The Beginning of The End
+Chapter 1 The Beginning of The End (Done)